 Automatic Virtual Machine Activation

 Automatic Virtual Machine Activation (AVMA) is a feature that was introduced starting with Windows Server 2012 R2.
 AVMA binds the virtual machine activation to the licensed virtualization server and activates the virtual machine when it starts up.
 This eliminates the need to enter licensing information and activate each virtual machine individually.

-In order to get benefits of Automatic Virtual Machine Activation, AVMA requires that the host is running Windows Server 2019 Datacenter Edition and that the guest virtual machine OS is either Windows Server 2019 Datacenter, Windows Server 2019 Standard or Windows Server 2019 Essentials.
+In order to get benefits of Automatic Virtual Machine Activation, AVMA requires that the host is running Windows Server 2019 Datacenter Edition and that the guest virtual machine OS is either Windows Server 2019 Datacenter, Windows Server 2019 Standard, or Windows Server 2019 Essentials.

-You have deployed several Windows Server 2019 virtual machines on top of Windows Server 2019 Hyper-V (Datacenter Edition) with or without SCVMM, using Windows Admin Center, or using a deployment tool such as MDT where you can add below script during the deployment to activate all VMs.
+You have deployed several Windows Server 2019 virtual machines on top of Windows Server 2019 Hyper-V (Datacenter Edition) with or without SCVMM, using Windows Admin Center, or using a deployment tool such as MDT where you can add the below script during the deployment to activate all VMs.

-Of course you could use the manual approach, but the easiest way is to use PowerShell, for this reason I have created a small function that takes care of the automatic activation steps for you:
+Of course, you could use the manual approach, but the easiest way is to use PowerShell, for this reason, I have created a small function that takes care of the automatic activation steps for you: